dell/csm-docs/content/docs/csidriver/features/powerstore.md

 >Note: Default description value is `pvcName-pvcNamespace`.

-The following is the list of all the attribtues supported by PowerStore CSI driver:
+This is the list of all the attributes supported by PowerStore CSI driver:

 | Block Volume | NFS Volume |
 | --- | --- |